 Members of the APTA of MD are eligible to receive a discount to attend the webinars.

-As an alternative, physical therapists could consider repeating one of the other dry needling courses at a 50% discount.
-We recommend repeating the DN-2 course.
-Or even better, physical therapists could consider attending any of the advanced level dry needling course, such as the Functional Fascia Therapeutics course, the Mastery & Update of DN course, or the Dry Needling Dissection course.
+As an alternative, physical therapists could consider attending any of the advanced level dry needling courses, such as the Fu Subcutaneous Needling – US Version course, the Mastery & Update of DN course, or the Dry Needling Dissection course.

-If you have taken DN courses from another course provider, we would to invite you to attend the Myopain Seminars DN-1 course at a 50% discount!
+If you have taken DN courses from another course provider, we invite you to attend the Myopain Seminars DN-1 course at a 50% discount!